xabbu42/Master/arbeit.md

 LP and S4 are closely related and LP can be understood as an explicit version of S4.
 The other way around, S4 can be seen as a version of LP which proof details removed or forgotten.
-We will establish this close relationship in this chapter more formally by two main theorems translating valid LP formulas into valid S4 formulas and vice versa.
+We will establish this close relationship in this chapter formally by two main theorems translating valid LP formulas into valid S4 formulas and vice versa.
 The former is called forgetful projection, the latter is more complex and called realization.